 - Edit header and footer, etc.

-Once you’re done customizing, click the Convert button to extract your PDF table to Excel.
+Once you’re done customizing, click the Convert to Excel to extract your PDF table data to Excel.
 If done correctly, you’ll end up with a fully functional spreadsheet you can work on right away.

 Bonus tip: Use a Conversion Template for Recurring Documents